apache/druid/docs/design/coordinator.md

 Segments that are overshadowed (their versions are too old and their data has been replaced by newer segments) are marked as unused.
 During the next Coordinator's run, they will be unloaded from Historical nodes in the cluster.

-### Clean up eternity segments
+### Clean up non-overshadowed eternity tombstone segments

-On each run, the Druid coordinator determines and cleans up dangling segments for each datasource.
-Dangling segments are segments that fit all of the following criteria:
+On each run, the Druid coordinator determines and cleans up unneeded eternity tombstone segments for each datasource.
+These segments must fit all the following criteria:
 - It is a tombstone segment that starts at -INF or ends at INF (for example, a tombstone with an interval of `-146136543-09-08T08:23:32.096Z/2000-01-01` or `2020-01-01/146140482-04-24T15:36:27.903Z` or `-146136543-09-08T08:23:32.096Z/146140482-04-24T15:36:27.903Z`)
 - It does not overlap with any overshadowed segment
 - It has 0 core partitions